Thomas Wolsey: Memorials

 Before Wolsey was removed from power, he planned to make his home town of Ipswich a seat of learning.
 He built a substantial college, which for two years, 1528–1530, was parent of the Queen Elizabeth School or Ipswich School, which today flourishes on another site.
 All that remains of Wolsey's structure is the former waterside gate, figured by Francis Grose in his Antiquities, which can still be seen on College Street.

-In 1930 Wolsey was commemorated in Ipswich with a substantial Pageant Play.He is far from forgotten in the town of Ipswich, an appeal having been launched in October 2009 to erect a statue there as a permanent commemoration.
-Arising from this project, a more-than-life-sized bronze statue to Cardinal Wolsey, shown seated facing south towards St Peter's Church (the former mediaeval Augustinian Priory Church of St Peter and St Paul, which Wolsey annexed as the chapel of his College of Ipswich), teaching from a book, with a familiar cat at his side, was unveiled from beneath a covering flag on 29 June 2011 near the site of the Wolsey home on St Nicholas Street, Ipswich.
-After a civic procession from the Tower Church, the image, created by sculptor David Annand, was dedicated by blessing in the name of the Holy Trinity by the Bishop of St Edmundsbury and Ipswich, and launched in the civic capacity by the Mayor of Ipswich, in the presence of a crowd of onlookers.
+In 1930 Wolsey was commemorated in Ipswich with a pageant play.

+An appeal was launched in 2009 to erect a permanent memorial to Wolsey in Ipswich.
+This led to the commissioning of a more-than-life-sized bronze statue from sculptor David Annand.
+Wolsey is shown seated and facing south towards St Peter's Church (the former medieval Augustinian priory church, which he annexed as the chapel of his college), teaching from a book, and with a cat at his side.
+The statue was unveiled in June 2011, when it was dedicated by the Bishop of St Edmundsbury and Ipswich, and launched in a civic capacity by the Mayor of Ipswich.

-A statue of Wolsey stands in Leicester's Abbey Park close to the site of his burial.
+Another statue of Wolsey stands in Leicester's Abbey Park close to the site of his burial.
 It was donated by the Wolsey hosiery company, a major employer in the city and also named after the cardinal.

-The Wolsey Place shopping centre and Woking F.C.'s nickname The Cardinals commemorate the fact Wolsey was visiting Henry VIII at Woking Palace when the news arrived that he had been made a cardinal.

 Other

 Cardinal Wolsey's bust was used in the 1980s above the London Transport roundel on London's buses in west and south-west London as the symbol of the Cardinal bus district, which was named after him and his residence at Hampton Court.

+Carlos Logario, a Spanish doctor practising in England, was the doctor to Thomas Wolsey.